Rômulo (footballer, born 2001): Novorizontino

 Initially a member of the under-20 squad, Rômulo was promoted to the first team of Tigre in 2020, and started to feature with the squad in the year's Copa Paulista.
 He only started to feature regularly in the 2022 Série B, however, and renewed his contract until 2025 on 19 September 2022.

 Rômulo became a regular starter during the 2023 season, contributing with 11 goals and nine assists during the year.

 Palmeiras

 On 20 February 2024, Palmeiras announced the signing of Rômulo on a five-year contract, with the player joining the club after the 2024 Campeonato Paulista.
+He made his club – and Série A – debut on 17 April, coiming on as a late substitute for Raphael Veiga in a 1–0 home loss to Internacional, but was unable to establish himself in the starting eleven under head coach Abel Ferreira.

+Loan to Ceará

+On 7 February 2025, Rômulo was loaned to Ceará until the end of the year.
+Initially a regular member, he lost space in June.

+Loan to Novorizontino

+On 1 August 2025, Rômulo returned to Novorizontino on loan until the end of the year.
+On 24 December, his loan was extended for a further season.